Alix Earle

 Alix Ashley Earle (born December 16, 2000) is an American social media personality who rose to popularity posting "Get Ready With Me" videos on TikTok in which she shares details of her personal life.
-She is known by online communities for causing products she endorses to quickly sell out, which has been dubbed by users the "Alix Earle effect".
+She is known by online communities for promoting products in a way that rapidly increases sales, which has been dubbed by users as the "Alix Earle effect".

 Early life and education

-Earle was born December 16, 2000, in Monmouth County, New Jersey, to Thomas "TJ" Earle, a construction magnate in Wall Township, New Jersey, and Alisa Maniaci, who is of Italian descent.
+Earle was born December 16, 2000, in Monmouth County, New Jersey, to Thomas "TJ" Earle, a successful construction business owner in Wall Township, New Jersey, and Alisa Maniaci, who is of Italian descent.
 Her parents met at Lynn University in Boca Raton, Florida.

-In July 2008, the New York Post reported that Earle's father was having an affair with Ashley Alexandra Dupré, an escort known for her involvement in the Eliot Spitzer political sex scandal that resulted in the New York governor's resignation.
+In July 2008, the New York Post reported that Earle's father was having an affair with Ashley Alexandra Dupré, an escort known for her involvement in the Eliot Spitzer prostitution scandal that resulted in Spitzer resigning as Governor of New York.
 Earle's parents divorced in 2013 and her father married Dupré in October of that year.
 Earle has a younger sister, Ashtin Earle, and three half-siblings from her father's second marriage.

 Earle graduated from Red Bank Catholic High School in 2019 and attended the University of Miami, where she graduated with a degree in marketing in 2023.
-Earle endowed the Alix Earle Scholarship for students at Miami Herbert Business School.

 Career

 Social media

-In February 2020 as a University of Miami freshman, Earle began posting on TikTok.
+In February 2020, as a University of Miami freshman, Earle began posting on TikTok.
 Her first video depicted her and her friends showing off their outfits, which were made of trash bags.

-In a 2023 interview on The Howard Stern Show, Earle stated that she initially attempted to fulfill an idealized, perfect persona.
-"When I started out, I had no idea.
-I was trying to be picture perfect.
-I thought that was the way to go."

-Earle's growth on TikTok accelerated in the summer of 2022, when she was affected by acne stemming from an excessive facial cyst.
-Her manager informed her that she had to post a sponsored video on her TikTok.
-Due to her acne, she initially refused but later decided that she could use her platform to help others struggling with the same issue.
-Earle later described the viewer response as positive and supportive.
+In the summer of 2022, she was affected by acne stemming from large facial cysts.
+She initially avoided posting with the acne visible, but later decided to use her platform to help others struggling with the same issue.
 After her acne video, Earle began posting "Get Ready With Me" (GRWM) videos showcasing her makeup routine while discussing her daily life.
-She accumulated two million new followers on TikTok by the end of 2022.

-Earle's popularity and fan loyalty often causes the brands she promotes to sell out very fast, which has been dubbed the "Alix Earle effect".

-In July 2025, Earle was named to the inaugural TIME100 Creators list, which recognized 100 of the most influential digital creators from around the world.
+Upon graduation, Earle created the Alix Earle Scholarship for students at Miami Herbert Business School.
+In July 2025, Earle was named in the inaugural TIME100 Creators list, which recognized 100 influential online creators from around the world.